 I first met Francis in 1921, the year I landed in Burma.
-It was in a remote hill village and I noticed that whenever I visited the school in that village I found all present, but the schoolmaster.
+It was in a remote hill village and I noticed that whenever I visited the school in that village I found all present but the schoolmaster.
+He was down by the stream-fishing.